WWBN/AVideo/README.md

-# AVideo Platform Open-Source
+# AVideo Platform Open-Source Project
+AVideo Platform is A Video Platform open-source project with over 900 contributors.
 Some of the largest brands in world use the AVideo Platform to manage and distribute their media assets.
 Because of the remarkable flexibility of the platform, each of our customers uses our platform in a slightly different way, to address their particular needs and deliver solid targeted value to their organization.

 The AVideo Platform Plugin Design allows you to get exactly the solution that addresses your needs today, while ensuring that your Broadcast Network implementation can grow and expand with you as your needs evolve.